-The use of explosives is not considered in this report.
-If explosives is considered for seismic studies, detailed plans have to be submitted to the BMP for evaluation and approval.
+The use of explosives is not considered in these guidelines.
+If explosives are considered for seismic studies, detailed plans have to be submitted to the BMP for evaluation and approval.

 Such plans should include estimation of safety zone, based to the best available information on actual/expected sound transmission properties of the surrounding waters, keeping in mind that transmission loss in arctic waters can sometimes deviate substantially from simple predictions based on geometrical spreading.